 Q. Are there any support groups or peer mentorship programs available for graduate students with learning disabilities?

 There are many support groups and peer mentorship programs out there for graduate students with learning disabilities.
-For example, Smith College in Massachusetts has several programs available, such as the ASSETS Program and the Disabled Student Alliance.
+For example, Smith College in Massachusetts has several programs available through its Accessibility Resource Center.
 Arizona State University’s I AM Mentor Program is another great example of a program designed to support students with learning disabilities.
 Programs such as these offer guidance on acclimating to the campus, locating services, navigating daily life as a graduate student, and much more.

 Resources for Graduate Students with Learning Disabilities